Riqui Puig: LA Galaxy

 On 4 August 2022, Puig joined Major League Soccer club LA Galaxy on a free transfer and signed a 3.5-year contract with Targeted Allocation Money.
 He made his debut on 19 August as a substitute against Seattle Sounders FC, contributing to a 3–3 draw.
 Puig scored his first MLS goal—a strike from outside the box in the 89th minute—in a 2–2 draw with Toronto FC on 31 August.
 He was positioned as a playmaker and averaged more than 75 passes per 90 minutes with a high rate of completion as the Galaxy lost only once in their final ten regular season matches.
 The team qualified for the 2022 MLS Cup Playoffs, where they were eliminated in the Western Conference Semifinals.

 On 31 May 2024, Puig signed a new contract with the Galaxy, keeping him at the club until 2027.
 Later that year, on 30 November, he suffered an ACL rupture during the Western Conference final against Seattle Sounders, yet he provided an assist which led to a 1–0 victory, qualifying his club to the MLS Cup final.
 The Galaxy went on to win MLS Cup, beating the New York Red Bulls 2–1.
+Puig did not play for the entire 2025 season, which saw the LA Galaxy miss the playoffs, and underwent a second knee surgery in Barcelona in January 2026.
+He is scheduled to miss the 2026 season during recovery and rehabilitation.

 Style of play

-A product of La Masia, he is known to be a player capable of directing the motion of the game through his great attacking prowess.
-He has drawn comparisons to Andrés Iniesta in the past, however he has also struggled for playing time.
+His style of play is characterized by his abilities of directing the motion of the game through his great attacking prowess.
+A product of La Masia, he has drawn comparisons to Andrés Iniesta in the past.